augustojsoares/librarian/POST-MORTEM.md

   For most mainly presentational components tests were omitted entirely and the ones for [`BookCard`](src/__tests/BookCard.test.js) should be taken as example;

+- Support for mobile device rendering

+  Due to the aforementioned time constraints this app was developed for a modern desktop environment with no concern towards mobile device compatibility.
+Production deployment would necessitate evolving the stylings to properly handle the different touchpoints and provide compatible layouts.
+As it stands, even though there is no such support, the component organization and style definition organically supports that type of extension;

 - A complete accessibility audit

   Although there was some concern with accessibility as well as what's provided by using `hsds-react` components, accessibility is far from thoroughly considered and would require a full audit before going to production;